Plov

 Directions

-- Rinse the meat in cold water, dry using paper towels, season with salt, and refrigerate in a sealed container (or wrapped in a film) overnight.
+- Rinse the meat in cold water, dry using paper towels, season it with salt, and refrigerate it in a sealed container (or wrapped in a film) overnight.

-- Rinse the rice in cold water until the water is clear, remove the stones from the rice, and soak it in warm water (
+- Rinse the rice in cold water until the water is clear, remove the stones from the rice, and soak it in warm water (30–35 ˚C).

 - Prepare the vegetables.
-Onion: peel, halve it and cut into 1/2 cm slices.
-Carrot: peel, halve lengthwise, and cut into 1/2 cm half-moons.
+Onions: peel, halve it and cut into ½ cm slices.
+Carrots: peel, halve lengthwise, and cut into ½ cm half-moons.
+Chiles: halve lengthwise, remove the seeds, and thinly slice.
+Garlic: remove the outer peels, and cut the top part of the heads to expose the cloves (but keep them attached together).

-10–15 minutes. - Add onions and carrots to the dutch oven, and cook for 10 more minutes, stirring occasionally.
+- Add onions, carrots, and chiles to the dutch oven, and cook for 10 more minutes, stirring occasionally.

 - Cover with boiling water, so all the vegetables and meat are underwater.